Things to Do in Palermo in November

 Late November honors Palermo's patron saint of music with concerts inside Teatro Massimo and street players reviving traditional Sicilian songs in baroque courtyards.
 At midnight, locals gather outside churches for candlelit processions where brass bands turn funeral marches into something oddly joyful.

 Across Palermo province, villages mark the first pressing of 2026 olive oil with tastings of sharp, grassy new oil over warm bread.
-These pop up on random November weekends—ask your hotel concierge which village is celebrating that week.
+These pop up on random November weekends, ask your hotel concierge which village is celebrating that week.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid